hnachen/AntBO-reproduction-/README.md

 # AntBO Reproduction

-This README records my current progress reproducing AntBO with Absolut on the antibody-antigen benchmark.
+This README records current progress reproducing AntBO with Absolut on the antibody-antigen benchmark.

 The current goal is: